simoc/csvjdbc/docs/doc.md

 ### defectiveHeaders
 + type: Boolean
 + default: `False`
-+ in case a column name is the emtpy string, replace it with COLUMNx, where x is the ordinal identifying the column.
++ When true, column names that are an emtpy string or a case insensitive duplicate of a previous column name are renamed to COLUMNx, where x is the ordinal identifying the column.

 ### fileExtension